-Your ideal solution is something that lets you learn these fundamentals, get your applied practice, and do it all while still working, or raising a family.
-Luckily, the internet is an enormous place and there is an unending amount of content that can help you learn the fundamentals of computer science.
-YouTube, Reddit, and Wikipedia are all completely free and comprehensive resources that allow you to get to work.
+Your ideal solution is something that allows you to learn those basics, get your applied practice, and do it all while still working or raising a family.
+Fortunately, the internet is a huge place and there is an endless amount of content that can help you learn the basics of computer science.

 Finally, if you have a solid idea of what job you want to go for, speak to as many of those people as you can.
 Read what they’ve written, what resources they recommend, what they do at work.
 The better sense you have of what tools actually got them to where they are today, as well as what their responsibilities are, the better you’ll be able to plan your own self-taught structure.

-Ultimately, what you want is a way to create your own course and learn at your own pace.
-If it comes with a community of like-minded folks who can help you on your way, even better.
-This is a perfect way to get around the common constraints of getting a job after coding bootcamp while avoiding going to college again.
+Ultimately, you want to find a way to learn at your own pace.
+If you can add to that a community of like-minded people to help you along the way, all the better.
+This is a perfect way to get around the typical limitations of getting a job after coding bootcamp while avoiding going back to college all over again.